What Is Borax and How Is It Used?

 Borax Versus Boric Acid

 Borax and boric acid are two related boron compounds.
-The natural mineral, mined from the ground or collected from evaporated deposits, is called borax.
-When borax is processed, the purified chemical that results is boric acid (H3BO3).
+While borax is a natural mineral mined from the ground or collected from evaporated deposits, boric acid is the purified chemical (H3BO3) that results from processing borax.
 Borax is a salt of boric acid.
-While there are some differences between the compounds, either version of the chemical will work for pest control or slime.
+While there are some differences between the compounds, either version of the chemical will work for pest control or making slime.

-Borax is found in laundry booster, hand soaps, and in some kinds of toothpaste.
-You can also find it in one of these products:
+You can find borax in laundry boosters, hand soaps, and some kinds of toothpaste.
+It is also a sole, primary, or secondary ingredient in these products:

 • 20 Mule Team Borax (pure borax)